hsvgbkhgbv/shapley-q-learning/README.md

-# SHAQ: Incorporating Shapley Value Theory into Q-Learning for Multi-Agent Reinforcement Learning
+# SHAQ: Incorporating Shapley Value Theory into Multi-Agent Q-Learning

-This is the implementation of the paper SHAQ: Incorporating Shapley Value Theory into Q-Learning for Multi-Agent Reinforcement Learning (https://arxiv.org/abs/2105.15013).
+This is the implementation of the paper SHAQ: Incorporating Shapley Value Theory into Multi-Agent Q-Learning (https://arxiv.org/abs/2105.15013).

 The implementation is based on PyMARL (https://github.com/oxwhirl/pymarl/).
 Please refer to that repo for more documentation.